Heart Disease Linked to Thiamine Deficiency

 - Why can’t the medical establishment reevaluate its position on nutritional requirements?

-- Why the lack of interest of subclinical nutritional deficiencies resulting in health conditions?
+- Why the lack of interest in subclinical nutritional deficiencies resulting in health conditions?

-- Why is there no research being done with regard to the countless chemicals we are exposed to on a daily basis and the likelihood of nutritional depletion?
+- Why is there no research being done with regard to the countless chemicals we are exposed to on a daily basis, which are known to cause nutritional depletion in the first place?

-Despite the great success of thiamine therapy with heart patients, vitamin depleting drugs continue to remain status quo.
+Despite the research, and the great success of thiamine with heart patients, thiamine depleting drugs continue to remain status quo, without any recommendation for thiamine therapy.

 Other Related Articles